qazirashid/learn/README.md

 # learn
-A repository for personal learning and experiments
+A repository for personal learning and experiments.

+The folders are named based on topics of learning.